 Annual Pro Bono Celebration

-Join us on Wednesday, October 25, immediately following our Triage kickoff event, for a reception celebrating the good works of the Foundation’s volunteers and honoring the recipients of the 2017 Benjamin Rice Lacy, IV* Volunteer of the Year and the George H. Hettrick** Leadership Awards:
+Thank you to all who joined us on October 25, for our annual Pro Bono Celebration, honoring he good works of the Foundation’s volunteers and recognizing the recipients of this year’s Benjamin Rice Lacy, IV* Volunteer of the Year and the George H. Hettrick** Leadership Awards:

 J. William Gray, Jr.